 Broker non-votes occur when a beneficial owner of shares held in "street name" does not give instructions to the broker, bank or other nominee holding the shares as to how to vote.
 Generally, if shares are held in street name, the beneficial owner of the shares is entitled to give voting instructions to the broker, bank or other nominee holding the shares.
-If the beneficial owner does not provide voting instructions, the broker, bank or other nominee can still vote the shares with respect to matters that are considered to be "routine," but cannot vote the shares with respect to "non-routine" matters.
+If the beneficial owner does not provide voting instructions, the broker, bank or other nominee can still vote the shares with respect to "non-routine" matters.
 Under the rules and interpretations of the New York Stock Exchange (the "NYSE"), which generally apply to all brokers, banks or other nominees, on voting matters characterized by the NYSE as "routine," NYSE member firms have the discretionary authority to vote shares for which their customers do not provide voting instructions.
 On non-routine proposals, such "uninstructed shares" may not be voted by member firms.
 Only the proposal to ratify the selection of our independent registered public accounting firm is considered a "routine" matter for this purpose and brokers, banks or other nominees generally have discretionary voting power with respect to such proposal.
 Broker non-votes will be counted for the purpose of determining whether a quorum is present at the Annual Meeting.